newrelic/nri-docker/README.md

 For installation and usage instructions, see our [documentation web site](https://docs.newrelic.com/docs/infrastructure/install-configure-manage-infrastructure/docker-installation/docker-instrumentation-infrastructure).

+## Compatibility

+As of `v1.7.0, `nri-docker` supports the usage either of Control Group v1 or Control Group v2.

+Updating from `cgroupsV1` to `cgroupsV2` should be transparent to the users, without noticing any difference between the metrics in both versions.

+**Note:** Until further notice, some new metrics that comes with `cgroupsV2` may not yet be implemented.

 ## Building

 Golang is required to build the integration.
 We recommend Golang 1.11 or higher.